Abandoned Flugplatz Johannisthal

 When the First World War started, the airfield became a military operation.
 The entire area was used as an industrial park for surveillance and combat aircraft in different plants.
 The production at Flugplatz Johannisthal was so massive that over 25% of the 48,000 planes produced for the war came from there.

 After the war’s end, Flugplatz Johannisthal was used for airmail between Berlin and Weimar, the location of the National Assembly in the Weimar Republic.
-Passenger service followed later, and it seems like German president Friedrich Ebert was one of the first guests.
+Passenger service followed later, and German President Friedrich Ebert seemed one of the first guests.

 Everything changed for Flugplatz Johannisthal in 1923 when Tempelhof opened as an airport.
 After that, it was only used as a military airfield.
 This included some secret tests for the rearmament of Germany during the Nazi era.